 3. Sections

-The 2014 Scheme contains two sections – the main or 100/100 section and the 50/50 section.
+The 2014 Scheme contains two sections – the main section and the 50/50 section.
 The data requirements for both sections are the same apart from the employee contribution calculation.
 In the 50/50 section the employee contribution is half that which would be due in the main section.
 See section 5 - cumulative contributions.

 Important: If a member joins the 50/50 section, the employer contribution is still the normal full contribution rate not half.